dxg-aceinna/gnss-ins-sim-doc/gnss-ins-sim-doc.md

 ### 3.3 GPS
 A GPS receiver can provide device position and velocity in the ECEF frame (WGS-84).
 It accuracy is usually specified as horizontal accuracy and vertical accuracy.

-There are various statistical methods of describing specifications for GPS receiver.
+There are various statistical methods of describing specifications for GPS receivers.

 ### 3.3.1 2D accuracy